 Is it also possible that some of the seeming negativity bias is learned, that it relates to habits of mind and speech that are no longer as relevant as they were?

 Our ancestors, many of them, not necessarily millennia ago as hunter-gathers fleeing powerful predators, but in the 1800s and 1900s and sadly even now, experienced heartbreaking limitations and fled deplorable conditions.

 Their wisdom often lingers on in the character strengths and finer qualities of their great-great-grandchildren, but so perhaps does the imprint of their fears and frustrations.

 Friends and neighbors of my father’s ancestors in Ireland died in droves.
 In a decade a million Irish died from famine and famine fever.
 Another million left.
 During the 1840s a population of just over eight million became roughly six million.

 For those emigrants, the trip across the Atlantic was so perilous that the sailing vessels were referred to as “coffin ships.”
-One arrived in Canada with not a single passenger left alive; they had all died of overcrowding, disease and hunger.
+One arrived in Canada with not a single passenger left alive.
+They had all died of overcrowding, disease and hunger.
 The usual death rate was 25%.

-My family was fortunate; all survived and settled happily in rural areas, small towns, or city suburbs.
+My family was fortunate.
+All survived and settled happily in rural areas, small towns, or city suburbs.
 Arriving here, however, immigrants who settled in the larger cities faced prejudice, deplorable living conditions, disease, and poor employment prospects.

 In leaving one country and re-establishing themselves in the new, the overall survival rate for Irish immigrants in this period was only 50%.

-We're steeped in the traditions our families brought with them and the conditions they endured.
+Your ancestors may well have a similar story or a far worse one.
+As a result, we may be steeped in the traditions our families brought with them and the conditions they endured.